 An online skills assessment can help you crack the surface.
 And once you get going, you’ll find that figuring yourself out is an exciting, lifelong journey.

 “What’s your personality?” is even vaguer than the last question, but equally as important for finding your ideal job–online or otherwise.
 People are diverse and no one fits perfectly into any single category.
 However, an online personality test might be a good place to start if you need a general idea of the work environment where you’re most likely to thrive.

 3. Know What Job You Want: Where can I find the best remote jobs?

 You can find remote work positions practically anywhere jobs are posted.
-All the common sites like Monster, Flexjobs and Indeed have remote jobs and you can usually filter your search to find just these positions.
+All the common sites like Monster, Flexjobs and Indeed have remote work and you can usually filter your search to find just these positions.
 You can also take a gander at the Liveworkanywhere job board for remote positions in different fields.